Welcome to the Blog…

 Crafts have helped our family through some tough times and my children are experts at making use of all kinds of things, in their arts and crafts.

-They will be things that you can make for your home, your children and as gifts for family and friends.
 Making something with your hands has a huge power to lift your spirits and make you feel more positively about yourself and your situation.

 So, let’s get started!